Some Intelligent Competition

 Inventing the Wheel

 Mattel Introduces their new system at the 1979 Winter CES, with the game console inserted into a mock-up of a computer expansion system promising to turn it into a 64K computer complete with 64-key keyboard, cassette drive for storage and retrieval of data, and a microphone to be used by programs allowing audio input.
 Also touted are advanced sports games, as well as financial planning and personal database software.
-The unit is dubbed Intellivision, a portmanteau of “intelligent television” that alludes to the brains of the computer add-on.
+The system is dubbed Intellivision, a portmanteau of “intelligent television” that alludes to the brains of the computer add-on.
 A release date for the video game portion of the system is given as June 1, 1979, with 14 games and educational programs available for purchase in ROM packs alongside it.
 A price of $165 is reported for the game unit, and an NFL-licensed football game pack is to be bundled with it.
-This info is later revised by Mattel, with the game console’s price rising to $250, and a release nationwide in July.
+This info is later revised by Mattel, with the game console’s price rising to $250, and a release nationwide in July, which slips yet again.
+Mattel promises a 4 million dollar ad budget for the Intellivision, used largely for TV commercials.
+Test marketing of the game system eventually gets underway in Fresno, California in December 1979.

-While Mattel’s computer system initially has no way for the user to create their own programs (user-programmability is expected to arrive in 1981), six pre-programmed tapes for the computer component are also promised, priced in the $30 – $35 range, They include: a Jack LaLanne licensed fitness program called Physical Fitness, a French language tutor titled Conversational French, tax software 1979 Federal Income Tax Preparation, and Family Budget & Estate Planner.
+While Mattel’s computer system initially has no way for the user to create their own programs (user-programmability is expected to arrive in 1981), pre-programmed tapes for the computer component are promised, priced in the $30 – $35 range, They include: a Jack LaLanne licensed fitness program called Jack LaLanne’s Physical Conditioning, a French language tutor titled Conversational French, J.K.
+Lasser’s 1980 Federal Income Tax Preparation, and even Jeane Dixon Astrology.
 The pack-in cartridge with the Intellivision Master Component ends up being Las Vegas Poker & Blackjack, featuring a shifty-eyed croupier dealing cards to the player over a field of casino-table green.

 Magnavox v.
 Mattel